UK competition watchdog to probe Nvidia's Arm takeover

 The CMA said it was inviting views on the impact of the deal on competition ahead of the launch of its investigation.
 The first phase of a competition investigation generally takes up to 40 days, after which it can decide to move to a longer in-depth review.

-Reporting by Pushkala Aripaka and Subrat Patnaik in Bengaluru and Paul Sandle in London; Editing by Keith Weir and Mark Potter
+Reporting by Pushkala Aripaka, Subrat Patnaik and Chavi Mehta in Bengaluru and Paul Sandle in London; Editing by Keith Weir, Mark Potter and Arun Koyyur

 Our Standards: The Thomson Reuters Trust Principles.